marcusgia2505/classsExGameInstructions/docs/010_Basics.rst

 Registration
 ============

-Lecturers are required to register in order to use classEx.
+Lecturers who want to actively involve their students are required to register in order to use classEx.
 Please fill in the registation form you can find `here <https://classex.de/get-login-credentials/>`_.
 Registered users receive a password via e-mail and hereby obtain the right of unlimited and cost-free use of classEx for teaching, further education and research (for details please see `terms of use <https://classex.de/wp-content/uploads/2018/04/TermsOfUse.pdf>`_).
-Students do not need to register but are involved anonymously as participants in lectures and presentations.
+Students do not need to register but are involved anonymously in lectures and presentations.

 Login
 =====